collective/transmogrify.dexterity/README.txt

 The transmogrify.dexterity package provides a transmogrifier pipeline section for updating field values of dexterity content objects.
 The blueprint name is ``transmogrify.dexterity.schemaupdater``.

-The schemaupdater section needs at least the path to object to update.
+The schemaupdater section needs at least the path to the object to update.
-Paths to objects are always interpreted as relative to the context.
+Paths to objects are always interpreted as being relative to the context.
 Any writable field who's id matches a key in the current item will be updated with the corresponding value.